 Still digging in your pencil case trying to find that pen you need?
 The pencil case takes up too much space on your desk?
 Tired of all the zipping and unzipping?
-A pencil holder allows you to find the pen you need more quickly and takes up less surface area on your desk, but you can't really put it in your backpack and take it everywhere with you.
-The Zero Effort Hybrid Pencil Case/Holder 2-in-1 offers the best of both worlds.
+A pencil holder allows you to find the pen you need more quickly and takes up less surface area on your desk, but you can't put it in your backpack and take it everywhere with you.
+Kollapse offers the best of both worlds by combining the two.
 It functions as a pencil case when it's in your backpack.
-Once you take it out, you can open it simply by applying a downward force when setting it on a horizontal surface, and close it simply by lifting it up.
+Once you take it out, it becomes a pencil holder.
+You can open it simply by applying a downward force when setting it on a horizontal surface, and close it simply by lifting it up.

 Software: Fusion 360

 Materials: ABS Silicone Neodymium Magnets

 Materials: Brass Bar Stock

 Shí Cup & Saucer

 The Ten Commandments.
 The base ten numeral system.
 Humans have ten fingers.
 Created from various polyhedra containing decagonal surfaces and cross sections, the Shi (ten in Chinese) cup and saucer celebrates the significant role that the number ten plays in our lives.
 Regular decagons can be found throughout its design, and the stacking of repeated sections is used to achieve a tapered silhouette.
 It is comfortable to hold in your hands, easy to drink out of, and suitable for the drinking of most beverages.

 Materials: Mild Steel 1" Square Tube Mild Steel 0.5" Rod LDPE Square Tube End Caps

 Materials: 3/4" Plywood Large mouse pad

 Tools: Band Saw Miter Saw Table Saw Random Orbital Sander Oscillating Edge Sander